rob-hayward/ProjectZer0/README.md

 - D3.js community for force simulation insights
 - Neo4j team for graph database expertise
 - Auth0 platform for authentication
-- SvelteKit team for frontend framework
+- SvelteKit and NestJS teams for excellent frameworks
+- KeyBERT and Hugging Face for NLP capabilities
 - Open source community